 While men experience urinary incontinence much less frequently than women, up to 11% of men in the United States currently have some form of urinary leakage or dribbling.
 At Hayle Aldren, MD, in Phoenix, Dr. Aldren can diagnose and treat your incontinence with the latest in proven treatment options, letting you live your life without worry.
 Aging, prostate problems, and other health factors can all lead to this embarrassing issue.
-To learn more, call Dr. Aldren to schedule your consultation or book an appointment online today.
+To learn more, call Dr. Aldren to schedule your consultation today.

 Urinary incontinence refers to a condition where you no longer have complete control over your bladder.
 Incontinence isn’t a disease, but rather a symptom of other physical or medical conditions affecting your body.
 The threat of losing bladder control may cause sufferers to abandon friends and favorite activities.
 It is one of the most common reasons for placement in a nursing home or assisted living.